jimmytran1/ai-image-generator/README.md

 **1.** Download the Project: First, clone or download the project to your local machine.
 **2.** Get Your Own API Key: You'll need to obtain your own API key from the respective service provider.
-**3.** Update the Project with Your API Key: Once you have your API key, you'll need to insert it into the **"ImageGenerator.jsx"** file.
+**3.** Update the Project with Your API Key: Once you have your API key, you'll need to make a **".env"** file in the root directory.
+The .env_sample file gives shows the template of how you should insert your API Key.

 **What You Can Do:**